 Director Luc Besson has an established reputation for style over substance.
 Valerian – his passion project – is a zany, hot mess, with the characters slaloming and sloshing around his crazy pinball machine universe.
 I tried to enjoy it – I loved the score and the soundtrack – I just would have liked better dialogue too.

-Verdict: Valerian comes at you fast, but it was like being forced to spend two and a quarter hours on the now-defunct Bubbleworks ride at Chessington.
+Verdict: Valerian is like spending two and a quarter hours on the now-defunct Bubbleworks ride at Chessington.
 Isn’t it amazing the childhood nightmares that can be dredged up years later?